tomstafford/imdb/README.md

 * Movie ratings fluctuate over time, sometimes bouncing up, but mostly dropping down
 * Ratings tend to stabilise after about 90 days

-I can think of two factors which might cause movie ratings would tend to drop down.
-One is that marketing and other hype associated with the movie makes think the movie is better than it is.
+I can think of two factors which might cause movie ratings to drop down.
+One is that marketing and other hype associated with the movie makes people think that the movie is better than it is.
 The other is that the people who tend to like to movie the most - the kind of people who think they'll like particularly this movie - are the ones who go to see it first.
 Over time, the movie gathers more ratings from people less keen to see it, so the ratings tend to drop.
 Both factors could be true, but notice that the effect of marketing will be in different directions.
-If marketing confuses you about what you like after you've experienced it, the boost in movie ratings will be higher for more heavily marketed movies.
-If it marketing confuses you about what you are going to enjoy, it will persuade people who won't enjoy a movie to see it sooner and so the movie ratings will be lower than they would be otherwise.
+If marketing confuses you about what you actually enjoyed *after* you've experienced it, the boost in movie ratings will be higher for more heavily marketed movies.
+If it marketing confuses you about what you are *going* to enjoy, it will persuade people who won't enjoy a movie to see it sooner and so the movie ratings will be lower than they would be otherwise.

 # Budgets and marketing hype in ratings

-I calculate the "boost" for each movie - simply the difference between the higher average rating a movie has received and the most recent rating (this is the rating which combined all votes every received, so it assumed to be most accurate).
+I calculate the "boost" for each movie - simply the difference between the highest average rating a movie has received and the most recent rating (this is the rating which combined all votes every received, so it assumed to be most accurate).
 I can then plot this boost against the budget of each movie (assuming that a consistent propotion of each budget is spent on marketing, or at least that bigger budget movies have bigger marketing budgets).

  ![](plots/boost.png)